serge-medvedev/freeton-toolbox/README.md

 5. When the validator node is synced, import the crontab to periodically run the validator script
     ```bash
-    # IMPORTANT: before you continue, change the fake email address with a valid recipient's one in the crontab file!
+    ### IMPORTANT: before you continue, change the fake email address with a valid recipient's one in the crontab file!
+    ### Also, you may want to change the stake amount which is specified there, too.
     $ crontab /opt/freeton-toolbox/validator/crontab
     ```